About Tufts University School of Medicine’s Public Health Programs

 Rigorous academics.
 Important research.

-We offer five degree programs, dual and joint degrees, certificates, and a range of professional development courses and seminars.
+We offer stand-alone master's degree programs, dual and joint degrees, certificates, and a range of professional development courses and seminars.
 Rigorous, relevant coursework is taught by faculty with deep experience in a range of public health fields.
 Students engage in on-the-ground training and education projects both locally and internationally, and collaborate with faculty on cutting-edge research in areas such as chronic disease, policy, and environmental health.

 Intimate community.
 Engagement and impact.